 Why: Cross-section of cultural and economic history for capital city and nation.

 In Vienna, tram 71 begins in the Old Town; goes around the western half of the inner ring past City Hall, national Parliament, and the Opera House; and heads southeast to the city’s main cemetery or the Zentralfriedhof.
-There’s a saying particular to the city’s residents, a phrase which means they’ve died by “going to the end of the line.”
+Because coffins to the cemetery were once transported on the tram, there’s a saying particular to the city’s residents, a phrase which means they’ve died by “going to the end of the line.”

-As Europe’s 2nd largest cemetery, the Zentralfriedhof covers a surface area of 250 hectares (618 acres).
+As Europe’s 2nd largest cemetery, the Zentralfriedhof covers a surface area of 2.5 square kilometres (1 square mile)%.
 There are over 300-thousand graves, among them 1000 are in the “honorary” or Ehrengräber category.
-Over three million people of all religious denominations are buried in the cemetery, which was established in 1863 with the first burial taking place in 1874.
-In the present, 20 to 25 funerals take place every day.
+Over 3 million people are buried in the cemetery, which was established in 1863 and the first burial taking place in 1874.
+At present, 20 to 25 funerals take place every day in the cemetery.

 I had at the outset wanted to find the graves of a couple of physicists whose work formed an important part of my scientific education.
 Then, I discovered the names of musicians buried here.
-Then, I learned the names of important figures in Vienna’s history.
-And then, I realized coming here to visit would be a slow measured sweeping wave through Austria’s artistic, cultural, and industrial history.
+Then, I learned the names of important figures in the city’s history.
+And then, I realized a visit to the central cemetery would be a measured sweeping wave through the artistic, cultural, and industrial history of Austria.